Access IPOs

 Users can access Discord via software download, web browser, or mobile phone app.

 The company was founded by Jason Citron and Stanislav Vishnevsky.
-The software was released in May of 2015.
+The software was released in May 2015.

 In 2021, Discord was #3 on CNBC’s Disruptor List.